This section provides general style and formatting information only. Formatting guidelines for specific article types can be found below.

 Dr Allison E Williams, Bay Pines VA Health Care System, USA

 Prof Fernando Baldy dos Reis, UNIFESP-Federal University of São Paulo, Brazil

 Prof Jeffrey Barkun, McGill University Health Center, Canada

-Dr Nathan C Butler, West Virginia School of Osteopathic Medicine, USA
+Dr Nathan C Butler, University of California Davis, USA

 Dr. Bayley E. Clarke, Georgetown University, USA